 On March 12, 1951, the Air Force reactivated the wing at Langley Air Force Base, Virginia, where it transitioned to the B-45 medium jet bomber.
 From May 1951 until February 1952, the wing provided combat crew training in B-26 aircraft and operated the United States Air Force Air Crew School (Light Bombardment and Tactical Reconnaissance, Night Photographic).

-The wing moved to Royal Air Force Sculthorpe, England, in June 1952 and for the next decade performed tactical training operations, including participation in exercises and firepower demonstrations in support of the North Atlantic Treaty Organization.
+The wing moved to Sculthorpe Royal Air Force Station, England, in June 1952 and for the next decade performed tactical training operations, including participation in exercises and firepower demonstrations in support of the North Atlantic Treaty Organization (NATO).
 During the assignment to England, the wing was redesignated the 47th Bombardment Wing, Tactical.
-The wing converted from the B-45 bomber to the B-66 Destroyer in 1958.
-From 1960 to 1962, the wing assumed an air refueling mission utilizing the KB-50 tanker.
+The wing converted from the B-45 bomber to the Douglas B-66 Destroyer in 1958.
+From 1960 to 1962, the wing also assumed an air refueling mission utilizing the KB-50 tanker.

 The wing was inactivated in June 1962.
-A decade later, Sept.
-1, 1972, the wing was reactivated and redesignated as the 47th Flying Training Wing, replacing and absorbing the resources of the 3646th Pilot Training Wing at Laughlin Air Force Base.
+A decade later, on September 1, 1972, the wing was reactivated and redesignated the 47th Flying Training Wing, replacing and absorbing the resources of the 3646th Pilot Training Wing at Laughlin Air Force Base, Texas.